Azure/az-vmware-cli/README.md

 The Azure CLI extension for Azure VMware Solution by Virtustream is an extension for Azure CLI 2.0.

+**WARNING**: Preview features are enabled at the Azure subscription level.
+Do not install preview features on production subscription as it can change default API behavior impacting regular operations.

 ## Install
 ``` sh
 az extension add --name vmware